Tyehimba Jess: Early life

 Tyehimba Jess was born Jesse S. Goodwin.
 He grew up in Detroit, where his father worked in that city's Department of Health.
 His father later became the first vice president of Detroit's chapter of the National Association for the Advancement of Colored People (NAACP).
 Jess's mother was a teacher and nurse, who founded a nursing school at Wayne County Community College in 1972.

 According to Jess, he started writing poetry at age 16.
 Within just a few years, when he was 18, he had won second prize for poetry at an NAACP academic competition.
 He graduated from high school in 1984.
 Next, he enrolled at the University of Chicago, where he intended to be an English major and pursue his poetry writing.
 However, he soon abandoned this as an option, and dropped out of the university in 1987.
 During this time, to support himself, Jess worked as an intern at a bank, as a community organizer, and as substitute teacher in the public school system in Chicago.

 In 1989, he returned to the University of Chicago, and switched his major to Public Policy.
 Around the same time, he began to take classes at nearby University of Illinois at Chicago (UIC) with the poet and scholar Sterling D. Plumpp, who became a mentor, and he realized that his real passion was for poetry.
-Plumpp's classes focused on literary figures from the Harlem Renaissance and the Black Arts Movement of the 1960s and '70s, which inspired him to start writing again.
+Plumpp's classes focused on literary figures from the Harlem Renaissance and the Black Arts Movement of the 1960s and 1970s, which inspired him to start writing again.
 He graduated from the University of Chicago in 1991, with a BA degree in Public Policy.
-He later pursued a MFA degree at New York University, which he received in 2004.
+He later pursued an MFA degree at New York University, which he received in 2004.